 No homework will be set over holiday periods with the exception of Year 6 in the run up to their SATs.
-However, suggestions for fun family learning experiences, based upon the National Trust's '50 things to do before you're 113⁄4', will be shared on the school's news notes and website each half term.
+However, suggestions for fun learning experiences will be shared on the school's news notes and website each half term.